influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

   - Unlimited checks
   - Unlimited notification rules
   - Unlimited notification endpoints for [all endpoints](/flux/v0.x/tags/notification-endpoints/)
+- **Storage**: Set your retention period to unlimited or up to 1 year by [updating a bucket’s retention period in the InfluxDB UI](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-retention-period-in-the-influxdb-ui), or [set a custom retention period](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-retention-period) using the [`influx` CLI](influxdb/cloud/reference/cli/influx/).

 ## Global limits

-InfluxDB Cloud global system limits cannot be adjusted and apply to all accounts.
-These hard limits are typically dictated by the capabilities of the underlying InfluxDB Cloud infrastructure.
+InfluxDB Cloud applies global (non-adjustable) system limits to all accounts, which protects the InfluxDB Cloud infrastructure for all users.
+As the service continues to evolve, we'll continue to review these global limits and adjust them as appropriate.

 Limits include:

 - Write request limits:
-  - 50 MB maximum HTTP request batch size (compressed or uncompressed--defined in the `Content-Type` header)
+  - 5 MB maximum HTTP request batch size (compressed or uncompressed--defined in the `Content-Type` header)
   - 250 MB maximum HTTP request batch size after decompression
 - Query processing time: 90 seconds
 - Task processing time: 150 seconds